Ramnulfids

 Ramnulf's son, Ramnulf II, claimed the title of King of Aquitaine in 888, but it did not survive him.
 Through his illegitimate son Ebalus he fathered the line of dukes of Aquitaine that would rule continuously from 927 to 1204, from the succession of William III to the death of Eleanor, who brought the Ramnulfid inheritance first to Louis VII of France and then to Henry II of England.

 Several daughters of this house achieved high status.
 Adelaide married Hugh Capet and was thus the first Queen of France in the era of the Direct Capetians.
 Agnes married Henry III, Holy Roman Emperor, and ruled as regent for her son, the young Henry IV.
 The most illustrious woman was certainly Aquitaine's ruler Eleanor, whose marriage to Henry II of England crafted the Angevin Empire which was to cause so much discord between France and England.

 The Ramnulfid house did much to encourage art, literature, and piety.
 Under William V, William IX, and William X, Aquitaine became the centre for the art of poetry and song in the vernacular; the troubadour tradition was born and raised there.
 The Peace and Truce of God were fostered and the ideal of courtly love invented.

-Counts of Poitiers and Dukes of Aquitaine
+Counts of Poitiers and dukes of Aquitaine

-The House of Poitiers produced many Dukes of Aquitaine, who were officially titled Counts of Poitiers.
-This line became extinct in the male-line in 1137, and in the female-line in 1204 with the death of Eleanor of Aquitaine, who was by her first marriage Queen of France, and by her second marriage, Queen of England.
+The House of Poitiers produced many dukes of Aquitaine, who were officially titled counts of Poitiers.
+This line became extinct in the male-line in 1137, and completely in 1204 with the death of Duchess Eleanor of Aquitaine, who was by her first marriage queen of France and by her second marriage queen of England.

-Princes of Antioch and Counts of Tripoli
+Princes of Antioch and counts of Tripoli

-A branch of the House of Poitiers settled in the Holy Land, founded by Raymond of Poitiers (1115-1149), a younger son of William IX of Aquitaine, from whom descended the last princes of Antioch and counts of Tripoli.
+A branch of the House of Poitiers settled in the Holy Land, founded by Raymond of Poitiers (1115–1149), a younger son of William IX of Aquitaine, from whom descended the last princes of Antioch and counts of Tripoli.